HAHALOSAH/HAHALOSAH/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My name is HAHALOSAH, and I love to code and play games!
-I play Minecraft and make plugins (Spigot).
+Hello, I’m HAHALOSAH!
+I’m a full-stack developer, and I have a lot of experience with programming.
+I’m good at:

+- Web Development
+- C & C++
+- Swift
+- Java
+- Node.JS
+- PHP
+- Python

 I also make tweaks for jailbroken devices.
-I have an iPhone 11 running iOS 14.3, and I made the [NoFreeAppLimit](https://repo.hhls.tk/tweaks/NoFreeAppLimit/) tweak that removes the 3 app limit for free developer accounts (iOS).
+I have an iPhone 11 running iOS 14.8, and I made the [NoFreeAppLimit](https://repo.hhls.tk/tweaks/NoFreeAppLimit/) tweak that removes the 3 app limit for free developer accounts (iOS).

 Need anything?
 Feel free to PM me on Discord.
 My tag is HAHALOSAH#2191 and my DMs are open.